MicrosoftDocs/CordovaDocs/cordovadocs/first-steps/using-bower.md

 ---
 title: "Add packages to your Cordova project with the Bower Package Manager"
-description: "This is an article on bower tutorial"
+description: "Using the Bower package manager to build Apache Cordova apps."
-author: "jmatthiesen"
+author: "jomatthi"
 ---

 # Add packages to your Cordova project with the Bower Package Manager